chrishoina/ordsRecipes/weblogic/14.1.12/remote-console/deploying-ords-on-a-weblogic-admin-server-in-development-mode.md

 ### WebLogic

 - Version used: 14.1.2
-- Administration Server is accessed via the [WebLogic Remote Console v3.0.2](https://github.com/oracle/weblogic-remote-console/releases)
+- Administration Server is accessed via the WebLogic Remote Console v3.0.2[^8]
 - Administration Server has been deployed in Development Mode

 ### Java